jjfattz/rpn-calculator/README.md

 ## Overview

 This is a CLI Reverse Polish Notation (RPN) calculator written in TypeScript.
+RPN is a mathematical notation in which operators follow their operands.
+Instead of `5 + 4` RPN would be represented as `5 4 +`.
+RPN really shines when processing large equations.

+This app is written in TypeScript running on NodeJS.
+Unit tests are handled with the Jest framework.
+Architecturally, the code is written in resusable OOP classes so it can be used in other contexts aside from a CLI implementation.

+## Tradeoffs and Improvements

+Only the four basic operations are included in this calculator (+, -, *, /).
+If I were to spend more time on this I would implement more operators.

 ## Setup & build Instructions